syedsaqib2457/php-hash/readme.md

 For automating backend database actions and network components using other programming languages, API requests are made to a single endpoint URL using POST data with a specified action and authentication_token in JSON format.

 This allows clean, fast integrations and prevents complications caused by using REST APIs with multiple endpoint request URLs, request headers, request methods and versions.

-## Usage

-Usage instructions are in development.

-### Activation and Deployment Instructions

-#### Deploy a Cloud or Self-Hosted Server

-GhostCompute is an isolated and self-hosted framework, meaning it requires a server instance.

-Here are guides for deploying cloud server instances.

-- Alibaba Cloud
-- Amazon EC2
-- BitLaunch
-- DigitalOcean
-- DreamCompute
-- Google Cloud
-- IBM Cloud
-- Linode
-- Microsoft Azure
-- Oracle Cloud
-- UpCloud
-- Vultr

-Self-hosting instructions are in development.

-#### Deploy GhostCompute

-#### Deploy and Activate GhostCompute Nodes

-### API Documentation

-API documentation is in development.

-### PHP Framework Documentation

-PHP framework documentation is in development.